mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/gui/services/index.md

 | Restoring | One or more monitored restore plans is in-progress. |
 | Service Unavailable | Scheduler encountered an error with one or more monitored plans. |

-## Tabs
+# Tabs

 Click the service name to open the Services Instance page.
 The Services Instance page organizes information about services under five tabs.
-Each tab lists information in an easy to review listing of the configuration and performance of the service.
+Each tab lists information about the configuration and performance of the service.

 ![Instances](/mesosphere/dcos/1.14/img/services-instances-panel.png)

-Figure 2 - Services instances
+Figure 3 - Services instances